dlesbre/bibtex-autocomplete/README.md

 [pr-link]: https://github.com/dlesbre/bibtex-autocomplete/pulls

 **bibtexautocomplete** or **btac** is a simple script to autocomplete BibTeX bibliographies.
-It reads a BibTeX file and looks online for any additionnal data to add to each entry.
+It reads a BibTeX file and looks online for any additional data to add to each entry.
 If you have a bibliography that is missing DOI information or want to add URLs to your entries, then `btac` might be able to help.
 You can also use it to quickly generate BibTeX entries from minimal data (e.g. just a title).